culanomeara/pp5-peaknutrition/README.md

 ### Product Details

 #### Product Details
 The product details page is a template used to display the full information on a product.
 Each product has a details page.
 These pages are available for all users to view, including non-logged in users.
 The main purpose of the page is to display the product information and price.
-Users will generally navigate to a full product page by clicking the product image on the product card either on the product page.
+Users will generally navigate to a full product page by clicking the product image on the product card on the product page.
 As the user has now shown a specific interest in the product, all the information about the product is displayed here.

 - Product Details